newtonkwan/newtonkwan.github.io/canon.markdown

   });
 </script>

-Inspired by my profound sense of ignorance about the most important things in life, this project chronicles my participation in the great conversation in Western Civilization, so that I may understand where we have been and may then hopefully understand more wisely and empathetically where we are and where we are going.
+Inspired by my profound sense of ignorance about the most important things in life, this project documents my participation in the great conversation in Western Civilization, so that I may better understand where we have been, where we are presently, and where we are going.

 ## Great Ideas
 <div style="text-align: center;">